SalomePlatform/adao/doc/en/reference.rst

     case.
 It hierarchically contains all the other commands.

 **Algorithm**
     *Required command*.
-This is a string to indicate the data assimilation or optimization algorithm chosen.
+This is a string to indicate the test algorithm chosen.
     The choices are limited and available through the GUI.
 There exists for example "FunctionTest", "AdjointTest"...
-See below the list of algorithms and associated parameters in the following subsection `Options and required commands for checking algorithms`_.
+See below the list of algorithms and associated parameters in the following subsection `Optional and required commands for checking algorithms`_.

 **AlgorithmParameters**
     *Optional command*.
 This command allows to add some optional parameters to